MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallRoutingPolicy.md

 ```

 ### -Description
-Provide a description of the Teams Emergency Call Routing policy to identify purpose of setting it.
+Provides a description of the Teams Emergency Call Routing policy to identify the purpose of setting it.

 ```yaml
 Type: String